 Adding your notebooks showcasing PyCO2SYS to PyCO2SYS-examples is welcomed!

-PyCO2SYS is maintained primarily by Dr Matthew Humphreys of NIOZ Royal Netherlands Institute for Sea Research/Utrecht University with support from the main developers of all previous versions of CO2SYS.
+PyCO2SYS is maintained primarily by Dr Matthew Humphreys of NIOZ Royal Netherlands Institute for Sea Research (Texel) with support from the main developers of all previous versions of CO2SYS.

 The DOI refers to all versions of PyCO2SYS.
-Please update the version number if necessary.
-You can find the current version that you are using in Python with:
+Please specify which version of PyCO2SYS you used.
+You can find the version number that you are using in Python with:

 The original CO2SYS program for DOS was created by Ernie Lewis and Doug Wallace (LW98).
 This was translated into MATLAB by Denis Pierrot and subsequently optimised by Steven van Heuven (HPR11).
 Jim Orr and co-authors added further sets of equilibrium constants and implemented error propagation in a separate program (OEDG18).
 The latest MATLAB version was translated into Python as PyCO2SYS by Matthew Humphreys, benefitting enormously from all this previous work.
-Further (ongoing) modifications and additions to PyCO2SYS have been made by Matthew Humphreys and Luke Gregor (HGP20).
+Further (ongoing) modifications and additions to the PyCO2SYS code and documentation have been made by Matthew Humphreys, Luke Gregor, Daniel Sandborn and Abigail Schiller (HSS21).

 PyCO2SYS is licensed under the GNU General Public License version 3 (GPLv3).